develrulez/thin-jar-launcher/README.md

 This Maven plugin aims to provide a lightweight solution, to build thin jars, which get its dependencies at launch time via a [proper locally installed Maven](https://maven.apache.org/install.html) distribution.

+**[The Central Repository](http://central.sonatype.org/) integration is in process.**

-Simply add the following plugin to your distributable jar artifact...
+When this is done, you can simply add the following plugin to your distributable jar artifact...

 ```xml
 <plugin>